UChicagoWebDev/final_project_yvesshum/README.md

-# Final Project: Belay (a Slack clone)
+# [DRAFT] Final Project: Belay (a Slack clone)

-20 points
+30 points

 **DUE: Friday, March 18 by 5:30pm**
-(Due Thursday August 19 for graduating students)
+(Due earlier, with more generous grading, for graduating students)

+## THIS IS A DRAFT - SCOPE MAY BE SMALLER BUT WILL NOT BE BIGGER

 ### Introduction